casper-network/docs-archive/theory/highway.rst

 If I am the leader of current round, I produce new block :math:`b`, using all tips of my local j-dag as justifications of :math:`b`.
 Then I broadcast :math:`b` to all validators.

 We call this message **the lambda message**.
 There is only one lambda message in every round.
-Every block :math:`b` is a lambda message of some round, namely round :math:`b.round–id`.
+Every block :math:`b` is a lambda message of some round, namely round :math:`b.round\_id`.

 Rule 4: lambda response message
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^